elastic/rally/docs/adding_tracks.rst

 Adding support for test mode
 ----------------------------

 You can check your track very quickly for syntax errors when you invoke Rally with ``--test-mode``.
-Rally postprocesses its internal track representation then:
+Rally postprocesses its internal track representation as follows:

 * Iteration-based tasks run at most one warmup iteration and one measurement iteration.
-* Time-period-based tasks run for at most 10 seconds without warmup.
+* Time-period-based tasks run at most for 10 seconds without warmup.

 Rally also postprocesses all data file names.
 Instead of ``documents.json``, Rally expects ``documents-1k.json`` and assumes the file contains 1.000 documents.
 You need to prepare these data files though.
 Pick 1.000 documents for every data file in your track and store them in a file with the suffix ``-1k``.
 We choose the first 1.000 with ``head -n 1000 documents.json > documents-1k.json``.